 The fitted cut itself, imitates the slim cut in the shoulders, chest and sleeves, which are cut close to the body - Taking what many people consider the best of the slim fit.

-However the major difference between the two is that fitted style (in regards to T-shirts, dress shirts, polos etc) has less material around the waist and torso.
+The major difference between the two fitted and slim fit clothing, is that fitted style (in regards to T-shirts, dress shirts, polos etc) has less material around the waist and torso.
 This makes the entire shirt fitted from top to bottom, unlike its predecessor.

 Slim Fit Clothing